 Every case is different.
 Furthermore, the adjudicators assessing your case have different personalities and respond differently to each situation.
 Our job as hardship waiver immigration attorneys is to assess your case and put together the strongest application possible.

 As noted above, strong cases usually include situations where the qualifying relative is subject to handicaps, chronic medical conditions, serious illness, and severe depression.
 Unfortunately, economic hardship alone tends to not be as persuasive.
-Persons considering the I-601 Hardship Waiver, but do not have obvious hardships, are invited to contact us.
-Often we can determine if you have enough smaller factors to consolidate and present a strong enough case.
+Persons considering the I-601 Hardship Waiver who do not have obvious hardships are still invited to contact us.
+Often we can determine if you have enough smaller factors to consolidate and present a strong case.

 Why Choose McGregor & Oblad

 McGregor & Oblad, PLLC has helped immigrants from several countries prepare and submit their Hardship Waiver Applications.
 Since the government often takes up to a year or more in adjudicating these applications, it is vital to get it right the first time.
-Our attorneys will prepare for you the strongest case possible to demonstrate that you or your loved one will suffer an extreme hardship if you are unable to be together here in the U.S. With Hardships the stakes are extremely high and the consequences of losing a case are very severe, often a 10-year ban on entering the US-or worse!
-A good immigration lawyer knows the law, understands the legal process and relates to the client in order to provide the best service possible.
-Our attorneys will help you assess your options so you can know the best course of action in your individual case.
+Our attorneys will prepare the strongest case possible to demonstrate that you or your loved one will suffer an extreme hardship if you are unable to be together in the U.S. With Hardships, the stakes are extremely high and the consequences of losing a case are very severe, often resulting in a 10-year ban on entering the U.S.—or worse!
+Our immigration lawyers know the law, understand the legal processes and how to relate to our clients in order to provide the best service possible.
+Our attorneys will help you weigh your options so you can know the best course of action in your individual case.

 We offer a low initial consultation fee of $75.
 We also offer limited weeknight and weekend appointments.
 Please call 214-720-9555 for an appointment.